mlc-ai/mlc-llm/docs/get_started/introduction.rst

 --------

 As the first example, we try out the chat CLI in MLC LLM with 4-bit quantized 7B Llama-2 model.
-The simplest command to run MLC chat is a one-liner command:
+You can run MLC chat through a one-liner command:

 .. code:: bash